mwiens91/jrnl/README.md

 morning.
 Likewise, you might want a journal chunk (for lack of a better term) written at 02:00 to be in the same entry as chunks from (technically) the previous day.
-If you do want such a thing, you can specify in your config file a time for dates before which (inclusive) jrnl will open up the day before's journal entry, as shown in the snippet above.
+If you do want such a thing, you can specify a time in your config file.
+At any time before this specified time (inclusive), jrnl will open up the day before's journal entry, as shown in the snippet above.